aarongustafson/pwa-widgets/README.md

         // do any cleanup that’s needed

-        // close the widget
-        self.closeWidget( widget.tag );
         return;

       case "resume":
         console.log("resuming all widgets");

-        // refresh the data on each widget clients
+        // refresh the data on each widget (using Clients, just to show it can be done) clients
           .matchAll({ type: "widget" })
           .then(function(widgetList) {